Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 "All I have is a birth certificate which says I was born in a refugee camp in Nepal," said 17-year-old Anisha Rai, who wants to move abroad to continue her education and become a teacher.

-While people do earn a little money farming on nearby fields or selling some food within the camps, a lot of financial support to the camps comes from Bhutanese people who have been resettled abroad.
+While people earn a little money farming in nearby fields or selling food within the camps, a lot of financial support to the camps comes from Bhutanese people who have been resettled abroad.
 They ensure that the camp, which is under the control of the Nepalese government, has the basic amenities needed for the people.

-Nepal's government is currently responsible for issuing birth certificates, refugee identification cards and running the refugee camps in the east of the country.
+Nepal's government is currently responsible for issuing birth certificates and refugee identification cards and running refugee camps in the country's east.

 Stalemate on repatriation